oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 ```

 You have to substitute *name* with the actual cookie name you configured via --cookie-name parameter.
 If you don't set a custom cookie name the variable  should be "$upstream_cookie__oauth2_proxy_1" instead of "$upstream_cookie_name_1" and the new cookie-name should be "_oauth2_proxy_1=" instead of "name_1=".

+### Note on rotated Client Secret
+If you set up your OAuth2 provider to rotate your client secret, you can use the `client-secret-file` option to reload the secret when it is updated.